avajs/eslint-plugin-ava/docs/rules/no-import-test-files.md

-# Ensure no tests are imported anywhere
+# Ensure no test files are imported anywhere

 This rule will verify that you don't import any test files.
 It will consider the root of the project to be the closest folder containing a `package.json` file, and will not do anything if it can't find one.
 Test files in `node_modules` will not be linted as they are ignored by ESLint.

 Note that this rule will not be able to warn correctly if you use AVA by specifying the files in the command line ( `ava "lib/**/*.test.js"` ).
-Prefer configuring AVA as described in the link above.
+Prefer configuring AVA as described [here](https://github.com/sindresorhus/ava#configuration).

 ## Fail